 Sterling Gateway is a family limited partnership founded in 1999 by Theodore (Ted) K. Sterling (1901-2001), property owner and project applicant.
-The limited partners include Ted’s two daughters and six grandchildren.
+The limited partners include Ted’s six grandchildren.
 The general partner is Hunt Williams, grandson of Ted Sterling.

 Ted Sterling assembled the 325 acres of land in the late 1950’s.
 VTTM 60257 proposes 222 single-family home sites on 151.8 acres of land.